SepidehHayati/Project-SQL-Data-Warehouse/steps_of_the_project.md

   - Data scope and historical need
   - What is the expected size of the extracts?
 (MB, GB, TB, ..)
   - Are there any data volume limitations?
+  - How to avoid impacting the source system's performance?
+  - Authentication and authorization (tokens, SSH Keys, VPN, IP Whitelisting, ... )

+### 2. **Coding**: Performing data ingestion using appropriate tools.